jpedrosg/jpedrosg/README.md

 </a>

 <br/>

 <br/>

-- 🔭 I’m currently working on Banco PAN's Mobile App.
+- I’m currently working on Banco PAN's Mobile App.
-- 🌱 I’m currently learning Clean Swift.
+- I’m currently learning Clean Swift.
-- 🤔 I’m looking for recomendations for AI's related courses.
-- 💬 Ask me about Swift, Java, or any tech related stuff.
+- Ask me about Swift, Java, or any tech related stuff.
-- 📫 How to reach me: [Linkedin - @jpgiarrante](https://www.linkedin.com/in/jpgiarrante/)
+- How to reach me: [Linkedin - @jpgiarrante](https://www.linkedin.com/in/jpgiarrante/)
-- 😄 Pronouns: He/His
-- ⚡ Fun fact: I hate frogs 🐸!

 <br/>

 ### Languages and Tools: